hartwigmedical/hmftools/sage/README.md

 ### High Depth Mode

 For targeted sequencing, the `high_depth_mode` flag should be provided.
 This allows Sage to make high-quality variant calls at low VAFs in high depth samples by adding the following additional conditions:
-* Reads without duplicates that have discordant or unmapped mates are ignored
+* Reads that have discordant or unmapped mates are ignored
 * Reads with raw base qual < 30 do not provide variant support
 * Reads cannot provide soft-clip support for a variant
 * Variants must have at least 3 supporting fragments with unique start and end coordinates, or get soft filtered with `minFragmentCoords`